Red Light Research 2026

 Stop arguing about "best" and design for reality

-Here is the point that cuts through most online arguments: if multiple wavelengths can overlap in outcome, then the most responsible design approach is not to insist there is one correct wavelength.
-It is to give people the ability to choose what they run and how they run it.
+Here's the point that cuts through most online arguments: if multiple wavelengths can overlap in outcome, then the most responsible design approach isn't to insist there's one correct wavelength.
+It's to give people the ability to choose what they run and how they run it.

 Choice matters because people differ.
 Comfort differs.
 Routines differ.
 Targets differ.
 Even within the same person, what feels useful on one day may not be the session they want on another.
 A rigid device forces one interpretation of correct use onto everyone.